scantailor/scantailor/packaging/windows/readme.en.txt

 1. Create a build directory.
 Its full path should have no spaces.
 I suggest C:\build

-2. Unpack jpeg-6b, libpng, libtiff, zlib and scantailor itself to the build directory.
+2. Unpack jpeg-6b, libpng, libtiff, zlib, boost and scantailor itself to the build directory.
 You should get a directory structure like this:
    C:\build
+     | boost_1_38_0
      | jpeg-6b
      | libpng-1.2.31
      | scantailor-0.9.0